totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 ## Source Data

-The input file is loaded through w_source using a file a socket connector.
-The file is called `events.csv` and it contains a stream of example data that includes the following:
+The input file is loaded through w_source using a file and socket connector.
+The file is called `events.csv`, and it contains a stream of example data that includes the following:
   - `ID`: An event key
   - `x_c`: An x coordinate for the event
   - `y_c`: A y coordinate for the event